Attracting and retaining top talent is front and center for HR and benefits teams – especially in the age of remote work, and the great resignation.

 - Creating an LSA as a component of a total rewards package

-– Implementation and how to make LSA seamless with HRIS and payroll connect
+- How to make LSA seamless with HRIS and payroll connect

 Discover immediate and actionable ways you can create the most wanted new employee program.
 Watch the virtual forum video and/or read the transcript below.

-Understanding Lifestyle Spending Accounts (LSAs) versus HSA, FSA, and HRA, Session One: Transcript
+Understanding Lifestyle Spending Accounts (LSAs) vs HSA, FSA, and HRA, Session One: Transcript

 (Modified to remove superfluous language for readability)